-Are you ready to pitch brands to work on sponsored content, but you don’t know where to start?
-All too often I get asked who to reach out to and what to say when I do.
+Do you want to pitch brands to work on sponsored content, but you don’t know where to start?
+Today we’re talking about how to reach out to brands as an influencer.
+All too often I get asked who to reach out to for sponsored posts and what to say when I do.

-Is this you as well?
-It was me for a long time until I finally figured out a process that works for how to pitch brands for sponsored content.
+Until I finally figured out a process that works for how to reach out to brands as an influencer.

 IE 26: How to Pitch Brands for Sponsored Content & Create the Life of Your Dreams

-In today’s episode, I am doing a deep dive training all about how to pitch.
-This discussion will cover what your pitch should include, how to reach out to brands with your pitch, and where to find the information you need in order to pitch to a brand.
+In today’s episode, I am doing a deep dive training all about how to pitch brand.
+This discussion will cover what your pitch should include, how to reach out to brands as an influencer, and where to find the information you need in order to pitch to a brand.

 It always surprises me how much bloggers falter when asked what it is we do.
-And that is the essence of your pitch: it is what you do.
+And that is the essence of your pitch for sponsored content: it is what you do.

 Talk About Your Real Life

-You need to also be sure you write about yourself as a person.
-You want people to be able to connect with who you are, and if you are pitching a certain brand, you want them to know why they should connect with you.
-Do you homeschool?
-Do you enjoy cooking or crafting on the side?
-Do you enjoy woodworking as a hobby?
+You need to also be sure you write about yourself as a person when considering how to reach out to brands as an influencer.
+We want people to be able to connect with who you are, and if you are pitching a certain brand, you want them to know why they should connect with you.

-All of these things can influence brands to work with you but they won’t work if you don’t share them.
-Your audience doesn’t want to read your recipes, your crafts, or your teachings without knowing who you are.
-They want to know the real you, not just the Pinterest you.
+The things that make your brand unique make brands want to work with you, but it doesn’t if you don’t share them.
+Your audience doesn’t read your recipes, your crafts, or your teachings just for that.
+They love and trust the real you, which is what brands are buying into.

 When you tell your audience about yourself, you make the switch from being just another blogger to being an influencer.